-

 - (capacity) APP Entities need to consider whether the individual has capacity to give consent.
 Ordinarily, this can be presumed, however, the following factors may indicate that further inquiries are required: age, physical or mental disability, temporary incapacity or limited understanding of English.

-One of the reforms currently being considered as part of a broader review of the Privacy Act (see item 2 for further details) is to incorporate these elements into the legislation.
+One of the reforms currently being considered as part of a broader review of the Privacy Act (see item 2 for further details) is to incorporate these elements of consent into the legislation, however, at the time of publication, these have not yet been enacted into law.

 -